LavaLite/docs/installation.md

 <a name="naming-your-application"></a>
 ### Naming Your Application

-After installing Laravel, you may wish to "name" your application.
+After installing Lavalite, you may wish to "name" your application.
 By default, the `app` directory is namespaced under `App`, and autoloaded by Composer using the [PSR-4 autoloading standard](http://www.php-fig.org/psr/psr-4/).
 However, you may change the namespace to match the name of your application, which you can easily do via the `app:name` Artisan command.

 For example, if your application is named "Horsefly", you could run the following command from the root of your installation: